National Deworming Day 2023: Causes, Symptoms, Prevention & All You Need To Know

-National Deworming Day (NDD) was launched in 2015 and is one of the largest public programme implemented on a single day reaching crores of children and adolescents via two NDD rounds every year.
+National Deworming Day (NDD) was launched in 2015 and is one of the largest public programmes implemented on a single day reaching crores of children and adolescents via two NDD rounds every year.

 The day is an initiative of the Ministry of Health and Family Welfare, Government of India to make every child in the country worm-free.
 Deworming is done through platforms of schools and Anganwadi centres "to improve their overall health, nutritional status, access to education and quality of life".

 As per World Health Organisation (WHO), about 24% population across the world is infected with soil-transmitted helminths worms.
 In India, around 241 million children of age groups 1 and 14 years are at risk of parasitic intestinal worms which are known as soil-transmitted helminths.

 READ| World Pulses Day 2023: Theme, History, Significance, Quotes, and Key Facts

 Worm infection can be caused due to various factors in children including lack of personal hygiene, uncooked and contaminated food, and excess sweets and junk food consumption.

 - Abdominal pain